 The step-up structure is important to understand because the initial modified payment — which is what the modification approval is based on — will eventually increase.
 The payment you qualify for today under the trial plan is not necessarily the payment you will have in years five through ten of the modification.
 Planning for this is part of managing a modification correctly.

-VA loans: The VA modification program has flexible rate reduction provisions with terms determined by the servicer within VA guidelines.
-VA modifications can produce significant rate reductions for eligible veterans.
+VA loans — 38 C.F.R. § 36.4350 et seq.: The VA modification framework has flexible rate-reduction provisions with terms determined by the servicer within VA guidelines.
+VA modifications can produce significant rate reductions for eligible veterans, with the VA's involvement adding an approval layer that affects timing rather than the substantive rate calculation.

 Find Out What Rate Reduction Your Loan Qualifies For